-Lynx have evolved some very specific preferences and abilities that give them an advantage over other predators, but a precarious foothold in the U.S. This cat is engineered for western Montana’s long, snowy winters.
-Its relatively light weight and extremely broad paws allow it to practically float over deep snow where other animals would become hopelessly mired.
+The Canada lynx is a creature that thrives on Montana’s long, snowy winters.
+Its light weight, oversized paws and long legs allow it to practically float over deep snow where other animals would become hopelessly mired.
 As other predators head to lower elevations during the winter, the lynx finds itself with less competition for food.
 But, as climate change reduces snow pack and brings earlier spring melt, those same traits leave this beautiful cat at a huge disadvantage.
-On top of that, its preferred prey is another winter specialist, the snowshoe hare, leaves it in a vulnerable position.
-The problem is that this relationship is so strong that when the population of hares in Canada and Alaska decline, northern lynx numbers fall as well.
+On top of that, its preferred prey is another winter specialist, the snowshoe hare.
+In fact, the relationship is so close that when the population of hares in Canada and Alaska decline, northern lynx numbers fall as well.
 Lynx in the Lower 48 depend on snowshoe hare for over 95 % of their winter diet.
 It’s no surprise, then, that the lynx is now a threatened species within the Lower 48 states

 Both lynx and snowshoe hares depend on a mosaic of spruce-fir forests of varying ages.
 During winter, hares need the good cover provided by conifer boughs touching the snow surface to protect them from predators and weather, so this is also where Lynx do their winter hunting.
 In the spring, older forests also provide the fallen wood, rock piles and root wads used by Lynx for dens.
 Once summer arrives, the cats broaden their habitat into young forest stands.
 The abundance of hares determines the size of the lynx home range, which can greatly expand during times when prey is scarce.
 This is one reason why it’s essential to conserve both known home ranges as well as links between large intact pieces of lynx habitat.